A9ra/a9ra-components/README.md

 ## Introduction

-This repository contains the data types and validators used in the A9ra projects.
+This repository contains the data types, components and validators used in the A9ra projects.

 ## 🛠️ Getting Started

 ### 🚀 Initial Setup

--   Clone the repository you want to add this submodule to. example:`git clone https://github.com/a9ra/store-manager-back.git`
+-   Clone the repository you want to add this submodule to. example:`git clone https://github.com/a9ra/a9ra-accounts.git`
--   Add submodule: `git submodule add https://github.com/a9ra/a9ra-data-types.git src/a9ra-components`
+-   Add submodule: `git submodule add https://github.com/a9ra/a9ra-components.git src/a9ra-components`
--   Commit the changes `git commit -m "Add a9ra-data-types submodule"`
+-   Commit the changes `git commit -m "Add a9ra-components submodule"`
 -   Push the changes `git push`

 ## 📁 Project Structure